qam4/trenchrun/README.md

      is by actually capturing the death star (or the opponent having no move).
 -- unlike chess, there are no pawns or knights or queens.
 -- unlike chess, inability to move isn't a stalemate draw - it is a LOSS.
--- unlike checkers, capturing isn't compulsary.
+-- unlike checkers, capturing isn't compulsory.
 -- unlike Go (Weiqi), players don't place pieces on the board.
     The pieces are on the board at the beginning, and are moved or captured.